 - Neonates with streak ovaries often have oedema of the hands and feet as a first presenting sign.
 However, many present in adolescence with short stature (<1.5 m).

-- Classically, Turner's syndrome was genital infantilism, webbing of the neck, cubitus valgus and retarded growth.
+- Classically, Turner syndrome was genital infantilism, webbing of the neck, cubitus valgus and restricted growth.

-- Turner's syndrome is now used to describe girls with sexual infantilism with ovarian streaks, short stature and two or more of the following: shield chest, obesity, high palate, micrognathia, epicanthal folds, low-set ears, hypoplasia of the nails, osteoporosis, pigmented moles, hypertension, lymphoedema, cutis laxa, keloids, coarctation of the aorta, mental retardation, intestinal telangiectasia and deafness.
+- Turner's syndrome is now used to describe girls with sexual infantilism with ovarian streaks, short stature and two or more of the following: shield chest, obesity, high palate, micrognathia, epicanthal folds, low-set ears, hypoplasia of the nails, osteoporosis, pigmented moles, hypertension, lymphoedema, cutis laxa, keloids, coarctation of the aorta, general learning disability, intestinal telangiectasias and deafness.

-- Most cases of Turner's syndrome have only one normal X chromosome and two thirds of cases have no other sex chromosome.
+- Most cases of Turner syndrome have only one normal X chromosome and two thirds of cases have no other sex chromosome.

 - There are also patients of normal height without these abnormalities but with gonadal streaks in which there are two cell lines - one with two normal sex chromosomes and another with only a single X chromosome.

 - Follicle-stimulating hormone (FSH) and luteinising hormone (LH) are raised, oestrogens are low and non-gonadal endocrine functions are normal.
 Treatment is with oestrogen for development of secondary characteristics, growth hormone to increase height and surgical removal of gonadal streaks to prevent malignant degeneration.